aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/retrieve-a-task-s-budget-work-and-cost-values/_index.md

 {{% alert color="primary" %}}

 Microsoft Project 2007 and 2010 provide budget cost and budget work as task fields.
-Aspose.Tasks provides these properties as Task.BudgetWork and Task.BudgetCost.
+Aspose.Tasks for Java provides these properties as Task.BudgetWork and Task.BudgetCost.

 {{% /alert %}}
 ## **Reading Budget Work and Cost Value**